Eric Greitens is in deep, deep trouble

 I'm no lawyer and won't make any predictions about how the legal proceedings will play out.
 But I know politics -- and I can guarantee you Greitens' chances of surviving this mess just went way down.

-Greitens appeared to have weathered the initial furor caused by KMOV's first report of the affair and the allegations in January.
+Greitens appeared to have weathered the initial furor caused by CNN affiliate KMOV's first report of the affair and the allegations in January.
 That, in spite of the fact that some of the enemies he had made within his own party used the revelations to even the score with him; he received only tepid support from Republicans in the state Legislature.

 "Like many Missourians, we find these serious allegations shocking and concerning," Missouri Senate Republican leaders said in a statement.
 "As this situation is evolving, we expect the governor to be honest and forthright."